Welcome to Class 2

 Outdoor learning: Reception children in Class 2 have access to outdoor learning daily.
 Please ensure that they come to school with appropriate clothing for the weather. e.g. a raincoat when it is wet and sun hats when it is sunny.

-A voluntary contribution of £1.00 per week for our Reception Fund would be really appreciated. (£6 this half term) This will help to cover the costs of baking ingredients, extra food for snacks, food tasting etc and can be paid via parent pay.
+A voluntary contribution of £1.00 per week for our Class Fund would be really appreciated. (£6 this half term) This will help to cover the costs of baking ingredients, extra food for snacks, food tasting etc and can be paid via parent pay.

 If any parents, carers or grandparents are able to help in school by listening to children read, your help would be very much appreciated!